Metaform/connector-fabric-manager/docs/developer/architecture/query/cfm.query.language.md

 ## Overview

-The CFM query language in is a predicate-based system designed to work with both in-memory storage and Postgres databases.
-It uses ANTLR (ANother Tool for Language Recognition) for parsing human-readable query syntax into structured predicate objects that can be evaluated against any data source.
+The CFM query language is a predicate-based system designed to work with both in-memory storage and Postgres databases.
+It uses [ANTLR](https://www.antlr.org/) for parsing human-readable query syntax into structured predicate objects that can be evaluated against any data source.

 ## Architecture